wercker-labs/wercker-blog/source/posts/2013-08-12-Continuous-Integration-with-CouchDB-Nodejs.md

 ---

 <h4 class="subheader">
 We've previously written about how we created a <a href="http://blog.wercker.com/2013/07/24/Building-your-own-box-with-Chef.html">CouchDB Service box</a> for your wercker <a href="http://devcenter.wercker.com/articles/introduction/pipeline.html">pipelines</a>.
-We got some questions on how to leverage this box so in this article we are going to showcase how to do some continuous integration with the CouchDB box and node.js.
+We got some questions on how to leverage this box so in this article we are going to showcase how to do some trivial continuous integration with the CouchDB box and node.js.
 </h4>

 ![image](http://f.cl.ly/items/3W0K0K092e1W1i0w361X/wercker%2Bcouchdb.png)